Top 5 HR Rules for 2017 That Will Ensure Success

-Employee retention and workforce performance management are two big challenges for nearly every organization.
-For achieving better business outcomes, HR leaders need to engage top talent and create a work culture where each employee adds value to the overall business.
+To achieve better business outcomes, HR leaders should engage top talent and create a comfortable work culture so to make each employee feel like they add value to the overall business.

 Rule 1: Encourage Flexible Work Hours